ex0-tekk/Legend-of-SkyrimVR/Readme.md

 ![VR General Settings 2 Smaller](https://user-images.githubusercontent.com/78007822/139744851-985379d3-d4f7-469b-8e1c-30ededa387ae.png)
 ## When you are finished adjusting these settings above, simply close SkyrimVR and continue following this install guide.
 [3b]
+### Visual C Runtime Installs
+ - **It's CRITICAL to install the All-In-One [Visual C Runtime Packages](https://www.techpowerup.com/download/visual-c-redistributable-runtime-package-all-in-one/) available if you don't already have it, as the Feb 2022 release is a requirement for the 3D audio files from the [Binaural 3D Surround Sound for SkrimVR](https://www.nexusmods.com/skyrimspecialedition/mods/26916?tab=description)** mod on the Nexus, simply install the AIO package to cover all Visual C updates.
+#
+[3c]
 ### Windows Antivirus and Firewall Settings
  - **It's CRITICAL to add SkyrimVR.exe and ModOrganizer2.exe (LoSVR) to your Windows Antivirus Exclusion settings to prevent random CTD (even if you have antivirus turned off, it still background scans.)**
 **Go to Start > Settings > Update & Security > Windows Security > Virus & threat protection, under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.**